kiranojhanp/pgbuddy/README.md

 ![PGBuddy banner](assets/pg-buddy-banner.png)

 **PGBuddy** is your no-nonsense, tiny sidekick for `postgres.js`.
-At just 3KB, it's like that friend who shows up with exactly what you need, no extra baggage.
+At under 30KB, it's like that friend who shows up with exactly what you need, no extra baggage.
 Perfect for those "I just want a simple CRUD query" moments.

----

 ## Features 🌟

 - **Simple CRUD Support**: Just the essentials you need, nothing you don't! 🎯
 - **Focused Scope**: In a world of Swiss Army knives, PGBuddy is your trusty pocket knife – small but mighty! 💪
 - **SQL Injection Prevention**: Keeps your queries safer than your phone's face ID 🔒
-- **Lightweight and Minimal**: At under 3KB, it's like a backyard barbie – no fancy stuff, just what you need ✨
+- **Lightweight and Minimal**: At under 30KB, it's like a backyard barbie – no fancy stuff, just what you need ✨

----

 ## Installation 🚀